dimaip/dimaip.github.io/_posts/2016-10-21-logicless-templates-with-fusion.md

 ### Other ViewHelpers

 Now you are probably using `m:media`, `neos:link.node`, `f:format.date` and maybe some other viewhelpers.
 The good news, most of them are implemented as either Fusion objects (`NodeUri`, `ImageUri`) or as Eel helpers (`Date.format`).
-If there’s some stuff missing, create an issue or even submit a pull request yourself: creating Eel helpers is no rocket science!
+If there's some stuff missing, create an issue or even submit a pull request yourself: creating Eel helpers is no rocket science!

 ## Filesystem Layout